hmeretti/grid-world/readme.md

 The project contains a simple grid world simulation and defines two distinct problems:

 * the maze: where an agent is trying to navigate the world and reach a specific destination
-* a tag game: where two agents play against each other, one trying to catch and the other trying to run.
+* the tag game: where two agents play against each other, one trying to catch and the other trying to run.

 We explore methods for solving these problems, such as dynamic programming and reinforcement learning.